 It can also prevent one partner’s half of the home’s value being used to pay for the other partner’s care fees, after the first partner has passed away.
 When the first partner dies, their half is held in Trust.
 If the surviving partner then needs care, only their half is claimed – so the first partner’s inheritance passes on correctly.

-It is important to remember that you can’t set up a Trust just to avoid care home costs.
+It is important to remember that you can’t set up a Trust to avoid care home costs.
 If you put your property in a Trust before requiring care and for a valid reason – such as preventing the delays and expenses of probate – then it can offer you essential financial security.
 This is because your share in your home is owned by the Trust and so doesn’t count as part of your capital.
-If avoiding care fees is the primary reason for setting up the Trust, this could be seen as deliberate deprivation and the local authority could claim the fees anyway.
+If avoiding care fees is a reason for setting up the Trust, this could be seen as deliberate deprivation and the local authority could claim the fees anyway.

 How we can help